Robotic Engineering and Artificial Intelligence MEng/BEng (Hons)

 15 credits

-You'll be introduced to your course learning aims and consider your anticipated learning targets from induction to graduation.
+On this module you'll be introduced to your course learning aims and consider your anticipated learning targets from induction to graduation.
 You'll be guided to identify and take ownership of your personal academic journey through the development and application of academic skills aligned to KU Graduate Attributes and their discipline-specific professional body learning outcomes.
-You'll be tutored in a range of 'learning to learn' techniques, and you will be introduced to assessment for learning and the role of feedback, reflection and feedforward as an integrated part of your learning journey.
-This will be supported through active engagement in the KU Navigate Programme enabling you to understand and begin to develop a design thinking approach to Future Skills development.
+You'll be tutored in a range of 'learning to learn' techniques, and will be introduced to assessment for learning and the role of feedback, reflection and feedforward as an integrated part of your learning journey.
+This will be supported through active engagement in the KU Navigate Programme, enabling you to understand and begin to develop a design thinking approach to Future Skills development.

 Engineering Mathematics